 Although you don’t get to hold or touch the little turtles, one of the rangers will bring one of the slower ones around for a quick photo shoot, allowing the hatchling to warm up in their hands.

-The rangers will also come around and take your camera down to get a better picture of the turtles as they are crawling along the beach!
+If the crowds aren’t too large, the rangers will also come around and take your camera down to get a better picture of the turtles as they are crawling along the beach!

 Both Kemps-Ridley and Green Sea Turtles are released, depending on the hatchings.
 We’ve attended when they had several hatchings of both, over 250 turtles, and just a release of 85 green sea turtles.
 It just depends on what hatches.

 Take advantage of already being on the beach and stay and play!
 I love the Padre Island National Seashore!
 Did you know it’s the longest stretch of undeveloped barrier island in the world?
 This early in the morning, you’ll be able to find some nice seashells brought in overnight!
 Pack your breakfast, or lunch or even for a week and head down the sand to places unknown to most people!
 Don’t just have a vacation this summer, have an adventure!

 For more information on North Padre Island National Seashore, click HERE.

 Padre Island NS Division of Sea Turtle Science & Recovery